The Barracuda Content Shield (BCS) Suite for Windows includes two components:

 The MPC will conduct a full scan of the local file system when the software is first installed, and then again after every reboot.
 Subsequent scans only evaluate files that have either been added or changed since the previous scan, allowing the process to complete in less time.
-Newly introduced files will be scanned when downloaded.
+Newly introduced files will be scanned when downloaded as described above.

 When the MPC detects a suspicious or malicious file on disk, the file is quarantined and a notification is displayed in the lower right-hand corner of the user's display.
 Additionally, the BCS suite icon in the system tray will change to reflect that one or more threats have been detected:

 The threat icon is displayed until the end user has accessed the BCS suite user interface Status screen, thereby acknowledging receipt of the threat notification(s).
 The icon will then revert back to the normal state .